 What to Wear/Pack for Summer at the Grand Canyon

 Bring an insulated bottle to keep your water ice cold.
 Wear 100% UV protection sunglasses and sunscreen.
 Pack breathable cargo pants or shirts, a loose-fitting t-shirt, and a long sleeve shirt.
 Make sure to carry a compact umbrella and cooling towel.
-If you’re planning to hike the Grand Canyon, throw in some electrolyte tablets and a wide-brim sun hat.
+If you plan to hike the Grand Canyon, throw in some electrolyte tablets and a wide-brim sun hat and do some serious research before you go.

 Is Fall a Good Time of Year to Visit the Grand Canyon?
 (September – November)